ClementBM/clementbm.github.io/_posts/2020-03-18-coronavirus-prediction.markdown

 | Italy | 02/04/2020 | 68027 | 11.209 | 5.8x10⁶ |
 | France | 10/04/2020 | 71382 | 11.304 | 9.4x10⁵ |

 Here we can see that $$x_0$$ is ten to twenty days greater than before.
-Which gives a better estimation of the peak of the virus spread in France and Italy.
+Which gives us a better estimation of the peak of the virus spread in France and Italy.

 ## Modeling with SIR
 On a different angle, we can also use a mathematical epidemic model to understand the trend of infection.
 Here we present the SIR model, for **S**usceptible **I**nfected **R**ecovered.